rfox90/Blog/_posts/2015-07-31-automatic-package.js-management.md

 {% endhighlight %}
 Which i scoped inside of `Package.onUse` so that api is defined.

-I also disliked the way api.addFiles requires the architectures to be specified in an array e.g. `['client','server']` So I wrapped that in registerGlob.
-As an example here is how the package registers the files that contain the configuration of other 3rd party packages:
+I also disliked the way api.addFiles requires the architectures to be specified in an array e.g. `['client','server']`.
+It allows fine control over where your package files go but for this glob approach I wanted something easier to use.
+So by using registerGlob I can just specify the location as a single string:
 {% highlight js %}
 registerGlob('common/config/{**/*,*}.+(js|html)','both');
 registerGlob('server/config/{**/*,*}.+(js|html)','server');
 registerGlob('client/config/{**/*,*}.+(js|html)','client');
 {% endhighlight %}
-This combined with regular use of api.addFiles allows a much finer control over the file load order when needed but also allows you to step back and let a computer decide.

 I've posted a complete example Package.js which uses this to a [github gist](https://gist.github.com/rfox90/fa1a7c7a85f6ebc8bda1).

 The approach seems to work well in development but I would probably move it to a staticly generated file for a production environment.

+Hopefully we'll see something easier to use coming in future meteor versions.

 Let me know what you think!